 To address these issues, Own Your SECAP is building on resources developed in previous projects such as 50000&1 SEAPs working on the topics of energy management and action plan standards and the Compete4SECAP project that organised municipal energy-saving competitions.

 To address the barriers identified by the municipalities and all previous works on the subjet, the Own Your SECAP project aims at:

-To directly engage 44 municipalities to develop or upgrade their Sustainable Energy and Climate Action Plans (SECAPs) with ambitious targets of climate neutrality in 2050 and highlighting measures that have double (mitigation and adaptation) and triple effects (mitigation, adaptation, and energy poverty),
+To directly engage 44 municipalities to develop or upgrade their Sustainable Energy Climate Action Plan (SECAP) with ambitious targets of climate neutrality in 2050 and highlighting measures that have double (mitigation and adaptation) and triple effects (mitigation, adaptation, and energy poverty),

 To directly empower at least 44 municipalities to implement their SECAPs by:

 fully employing and certifying energy management systems (EnMS) and expanding EnMS with procedures on climate adaptation,